 Let’s sum things up:

-Net: we should expect more Linux Gamers to try Cloud Gaming solutions in the near future, while it certainly does not look like it is going to convince a lot of us at this point in time.
+So, we should expect more Linux Gamers to try Cloud Gaming solutions in the near future, while it certainly does not look like it is going to convince a lot of us.
 Based on these numbers, the business of buying and owning games is probably safe for the time being…